angular/angular/aio/content/guide/view-encapsulation.md

   This means that styles for components with `ViewEncapsulation.None` will affect matching elements within shadow DOMs.

-  This approach may seem counter-intuitive at first, but without it a component with `ViewEncapsulation.None` could not be styled within a component with `ViewEncapsulation.ShadowDom`, since its styles would not be available.
+  This approach may seem counter-intuitive at first, but without it a component with `ViewEncapsulation.None` would be rendered differently within a component using `ViewEncapsulation.ShadowDom`, since its styles would not be available.

 </div>